carmelopz/httpServer/README.md

 git clone https://github.com/carmelopz/httpserver

-or download it and extract it the httpserver directory.
+or download it and extract it in the httpserver directory.

 Go into the directory: